[Fix] The application was unable to start correctly (0xc0000005)

 Run dialog: rstrui

-4. Select a restore point from the list that is before the date on which this issue started occurring.
+4. Select a restore point from the list that was created before the date when this issue started occurring.

 5. Click on “Next” again and follow the on-screen instructions to revert everything back to the selected date.

-6. After the restore is completed, check to see if the issue still persists.
+6. After the restore has been completed, check to see if the issue still persists.

-It is possible in some cases, that the error is being triggered because the application is suspicious or at least if it has been marked suspicious and the Windows Firewall isn’t running on your computer to validate this suspicious.
-Therefore, in this step, we will be making sure that the Windows Firewall is enabled in order to get rid of this error.
-For that:
+In some cases, it is possible that the error is being triggered because the application is suspicious, or at least marked as suspicious, and the Windows Firewall is not running on your computer to validate this suspicion.
+Therefore, in this step, we will ensure that the Windows Firewall is enabled in order to eliminate this error.
+To do this:

 1. Press “Windows” + “R” to open the Run prompt.

-2. Type in “Control Panel” and press “Enter” to launch the classical Control Panel interface.
+2. Type “Control Panel” and press “Enter” to launch the classic Control Panel interface.

 Typing Control Panel in Run to Open Control Panel